dativebase/old/docs/datastructure.rst

-The value of the ``metalanguageInventory`` attribute is a comma-delimited string representing the inventory of graphemes (i.e., single characters or strings of characters) that should be used to construct the glosses in the ``glosses`` attribute of form models.
+The value of the ``metalanguageInventory`` attribute is a comma-delimited string representing the inventory of graphemes (i.e., single characters or strings of characters) that should be used to construct the translations in the ``translations`` attribute of form models.
 Note that the OLD is not set up to use the inventory in the ``metalanguageInventory`` attribute for validation.